 It’s also rich in quality animal protein, helping your body to naturally maintain the building material for hair growth.

-NOTE: When eating muscle-meats, remember to add in gelatin for better amino-acid profile.
+When eating muscle-meats, remember to add in gelatin buff up the amino-acid profile.

 It’s also one of the unknown foods that help promote beard growth.